The Smart Way to Ask for Coaching Client Referrals

 4. Your Professional Connections

-If you already have a strong network or professional contacts, reaching out to them for referrals can be an effective way to expand your customer base.
+If you already have a strong network of professional contacts, reaching out to them for referrals can be an effective way to expand your customer base.

-Create a concise and compelling email explaining the type of clients you’re looking for and whether they know anybody who fits that criteria.
+All it takes is a compelling email explaining the type of clients you’re looking for.

 5. Your Partners or Collaborators